reconstruction of the lateral collateral ligament

 Posterolateral rotatory instability is the most common pattern of elbow instability, particularly that which is recurrent.
-Posterolateral rotatory instability can be considered a spectrum consisting of three stages according to the degree of soft tissue disruption, or may develop as a complication of a preceding surgery such as tennis elbow debridement or following radial head repair or replacement if the lateral collateral ligament (LCL) is injured ( see figure 1 at this link: http://www.drtomaino.com/article.php?id=107).
+Posterolateral rotatory instability develops when the lateral collateral ligament (LCL) has been injured, either as an isolated sequale of elbow trauma, as part of a terrible triad injury, or as a complication of prior surgery such as tennis elbow debridement or following radial head repair or replacement ( if the LCL is cut).

-Surgical treatment may involve tightening a stretched LCL or more commonly, reconstruction using tendon graft or allograft.
+Surgical treatment may involve tightening a stretched LCL or reconstruction using tendon graft or allograft.
 Though the original technique described the use of bone tunnels, newer tenodesis screws allow fixation without relying on tunnels.
-Visit the Forums section of this website for representative pictures.
 Postoperatively, a splint immobilizes the elbow in 90 degrees for 3 weeks at which time therapy begins.

 leave a reply